Aanchal24-01/FaceRecognition-Attendance_project/README.md

 # FaceRecognition-Attendance_project
-This is a real-time face recognising project of a person with tracking  Attendance of that person.
+This is a real-time face recognisation project with tracking  Attendance made using Python -OpenCv In this project it recognises the face of a person and track attendance in Excel sheet